-An MRI scan is an imaging test that can create detailed pictures of the spine.
-This article focuses on MRI scans to evaluate low back pain.
+An MRI scan is an imaging test that creates detailed pictures of the spine.

 DANGER SIGNS AND BACK PAIN